mukashpatel/13_Day3_document_portal/README.md

-## commands to follow fopr windows cmd
+## commands to follow for windows cmd

 mkdir <project_folder_name>